nmathewson/walking-onions-wip/specs/01-intro.md

 # Introduction: A Specification for Walking Onions

-In Proposal 300, I introduced Walking Onions, a design for scaling the Tor and simplifying clients, by removing the requirement that every client know about every relay on the network.
+In Proposal 300, I introduced Walking Onions, a design for scaling Tor and simplifying clients, by removing the requirement that every client know about every relay on the network.